abstools/abstools/website/src/site/sphinx/manual/classes.rst

 ``ABS.StdLib.Object`` interface does not specify any methods.

 .. note:: Classes typically explicitly implement one or more
-          interfaces so that methods can be called on them, but the ``run`` method makes it meaningful to have objects without public methods; such objects cannot accept method calls but can send method calls to other objects.
+          interfaces so that they can receive method calls, but the ``run`` method makes it meaningful to have objects without public methods; such objects cannot accept method calls but can send method calls to other objects.

-NOTE: For ease of reasoning and analysis, ABS methods differ only by name.
+.. note:: For ease of reasoning and analysis, ABS methods differ only
+          by name.
 It is an error for a class to implement two interfaces that both contain a method with the same name.

 Classes have *fields* that define the state of objects of that class.
 All fields are private and can only be accessed from methods defined